Starbucks Bulletproof Coffee

 Choose this option for an occasional treat.
 Why occasional?
 See the syrup warning below.

-You can get a low-carb Frappucino which isn’t on the menu, by adopting a regular iced coffee.
+You can get a low-carb Frappucino, which isn’t on the menu, by adopting a regular iced coffee.
 A Starbucks Frappucino contains a whopping 46 grams of carbohydrates.
 That’s enough to blow your carb allowance for the entire day.

-Instead, order a tall unsweetened, iced coffee with added whipping cream, then ask the barista to blend it Frappuccino style without using the Frappuccino base or adding any syrups.
+Instead, order a tall, unsweetened, iced coffee with added whipping cream, then ask the barista to blend it Frappuccino style without using the Frappuccino base or adding any syrups.

 The Bad News About Sugar-free Syrups

-If you’re used to drinking coffee flavored with syrup, you might think that there’s no harm in adding a few pumps of Starbucks sugar-free vanilla or caramel syrup to your bulletproof coffee cup since you aren’t adding any carbs, but you would be wrong.
+If you’re used to drinking coffee flavored with syrup, you might think there’s no harm in adding a few pumps of Starbucks sugar-free vanilla or caramel syrup to your bulletproof coffee cup since you aren’t adding any carbs, but you would be wrong.

 Take a 2018 study published in the journal Cell Metabolism, for example.
 Researchers found that consuming artificial sweeteners led to an increased appetite because of a system in our brains that calibrates the sweetness of food and its energy content.

-When the brain detects a mismatch between the sweetness of food and its energy content, it sends out hunger signals so we eat more food to balance out the mismatch.
+When the brain detects a mismatch between the sweetness of food and its energy content, it sends out hunger signals, so we eat more food to balance out the mismatch.

 A brain given the expectation of calories because of the sweetness of the food consumed triggers hunger signals to make us eat more food so that the anticipated calories come in.